cyrex562/imgui-rs/docs/FAQ.md

 ---

-### Q: How can I tell whether to dispatch mouse/keyboard to Dear ImGui or my application?
+### Q: How can I tell whether to dispatch mouse/keyboard to Dear Imgui or my application?

 You can read the `io.want_capture_mouse`, `io.want_capture_keyboard` and `io.want_text_input` flags from the ImGuiIO structure.
 - When `io.want_capture_mouse` is set, you need to discard/hide the mouse inputs from your underlying application.
 - When `io.want_capture_keyboard` is set, you need to discard/hide the keyboard inputs from your underlying application.
 - When `io.want_text_input` is set, you can notify your OS/engine to popup an on-screen keyboard, if available (e.g. on a mobile phone, or console OS).

-Important: you should always pass your mouse/keyboard inputs to Dear ImGui, regardless of the value `io.want_capture_mouse`/`io.want_capture_keyboard`.
+Important: you should always pass your mouse/keyboard inputs to Dear Imgui, regardless of the value `io.want_capture_mouse`/`io.want_capture_keyboard`.
 This is because e.g. we need to detect that you clicked in the void to unfocus its own windows, and other reasons.

 ```cpp
 void MyLowLevelMouseButtonHandler(int button, bool down)